MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/architecture-overview-of-the-biztalk-adapter-for-siebel-ebusiness-applications.md

 ---
 description: "Learn more about: Architecture overview of the BizTalk Adapter for Siebel eBusiness Applications"
-title: "Architecture overview of the BizTalk Adapter for Siebel eBusiness Applications | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Architecture overview of the BizTalk Adapter for Siebel eBusiness Applications" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "architecture of Siebel adapter"
-  - "Siebel COM Data Control"
-  - "adapters, architecture"
-ms.assetid: b048937f-207b-4c64-8837-7bfeecedfa03
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Architecture overview of the BizTalk Adapter for Siebel eBusiness Applications
 Describes the architecture of end-to-end solutions that use the [!INCLUDE[adaptersiebel_short](../../includes/adaptersiebel-short-md.md)] to operate on a Siebel system, and also the internal architecture of the [!INCLUDE[adaptersiebel_short](../../includes/adaptersiebel-short-md.md)].